Team-SafetyWare/safetyware-api/README.md

 ## Develop

-Follow this section if you need to make code changes.
+This section describes how to make code changes.

 ### Install tools